-The government recently announced that they would be extending the Help to Buy scheme until March 2023.
+The government recently announced that they would be extending the Help-to-Buy scheme until March 2023.
 However, only first-time buyers purchasing a property worth up to 1.5 times the average regional cost of a first home are eligible.
-So what are the alternatives to the Help to Buy scheme?
+So what are the alternatives to the Help-to-Buy scheme?

+One of the obvious alternatives to the help-to-buy scheme is to buy with friends and family.
 Friends and family are increasingly buying a property together and live with one another.
 This allows people to share the cost of buying a new home while still being able to take their first or next step on the property ladder.

 Part-buy-part-rent schemes such as Home Reach allow buyers to purchase a 50-75% share of their home up front, while renting the remaining share until they can buy the entire 100%.